HydroModPy/HydroModPy/tools/doc_config/README.md

 Fix it by editing `dispatchers.py` and rebuilding.

+### Two automatic exclusions

+Some opaque fields are not real dispatchers and would create false
+positives:

+- **`exclude=True` fields**: inherited generic containers that the parent model marks `exclude=True` are not part of the published schema.
+The check skips them automatically.
+Example: the `param`/`bc`/`sinks_sources` fields inherited by `TransportConfig` from `ProcessSpatialConfig`.
+- **Free-form key/value mappings**: some `dict[str, scalar]` fields
+  exist on purpose without a sub-model (geology zone -> conductivity scalar, station id -> coordinate, ...).
+Such paths are listed explicitly in `coverage.INTENTIONALLY_OPAQUE_PATHS`.
+Add an entry there for any new free-form mapping you introduce.

 ## When you should edit which file

 | Change you made | File to edit |